frameworklori/lori-framework-site/docs/index.md

 **License:** MIT | Open Contribution Welcome

 ****All rights reserved.
 Redistribution or modification without permission is not allowed.****

 **Author Note:**

-This document is an official component of the LORI Framework.
+This document is a protected and reviewed component of the LORI Framework.
-Unauthorized editing or content injection is strictly prohibited.
-Public access is granted for reading and referencing only.
+Public access is granted for transparency, but all edit permissions are restricted.
+Unauthorized changes are prohibited under the project’s ethical governance protocol.

+**Governance Notice:**
+This repository is governed by the LORI Ethical Protocol.
+Any unauthorized modification or derivative use is strictly prohibited.
+For collaboration, please submit a formal request or Pull Request for review.